 The warranty is a proof it makes sense to wait till warm weather to install IKO shingles.

-Homeowners concerns: Of course, it’s homeowners that are ultimately burned by bad IKO shingles.
+Homeowners concerns: Of course, it’s homeowners that are impacted by the roofing products used on their homes.

 They have another concern – Warranty transferability.
 It’s more limited than for other top brands.
 The warranty can be transferred once within the first 10 years.